1.1.1 School Team Players

 2.11.4.
 Match Disputes

-Match disputes must be submitted no later than two business days after the match has concluded.
+Match disputes must be submitted no later than the end of the match week (Saturday 11:59pm CDT) during the Regular Season.
+During the Season Playoffs and Finals, disputes must be submitted on the day of the match.
 Sufficient and undoctored evidence, including, but not limited to, screenshots, match recordings, match replays/demos, or stream VODs must be submitted per the request of the High School Esports League official handling the match dispute before any decision regarding the dispute will be made.
-All match disputes should be submitted at the following link: https://highschoolesportsleague.zendesk.com/hc/en-us/requests/new
+All match disputes should be submitted at the following link:

 Teams may have up to a 10 minute break between each game in a multiple game series if they wish to do so.